BattletechModders/RogueTech/Core/CustomAmmoCategories/README.txt

 Weapon definition
 new fields
+  "PhysicsAoE": true,             - enables or disables per weapon AoE physics implementation.
+If not set - global value will be used.
+                                    can be set for weapon, ammo and mode.
+Mode have priority, than ammo, than weapon.
+  "PhysicsAoE_Height": 10.0,      - additional height for physics AoE.
+If physics for AoE enabled - each AoE explosion position y position altered
+                                    by PhysicsAoE_Height value, but ONLY for raycasting purposes, for damage range falloff calculation position remains intact
+  "MissBehavior": "NotSet",       - Possible values "NotSet", "Guided", "Unguided".
+Set projectile behavior if miss.
+                                    if MissBehavior is Guided projectile acts like it proximity fuze.
+Either words if miss projectile end its way somewhere near target
+									(exact distance depends on weapon min/max miss radius and target chassis radius) Stray shots in this case, also possible if stray target between attacker and target if MissBehavior is Unguided projectiles will continue to fly until reach terrain, edge of map or other combatant If projectile ended in other combatant damage inflicted only if max weapon range is not reached if MissBehavior is not set effective behavior will be calculated depend on weapon category. if weapon category isMissile true behavior will be counted as Guided, otherwise as Unguided.
+									MissBehavior can be set for mode, ammo and weapon.
+Mode have priority, than ammo and than weapon def.
   "BuildingsDamageModifier":1,    - weapon damage modifier if target is building "TurretDamageModifier":1,       - weapon damage modifier if target is turret "VehicleDamageModifier":1,      - weapon damage modifier if target is vehicle